Back to Blog

 Frequently Asked Questions

 What time does Ocean Colour Scene typically take the stage?
-Doors for OVO Hydro Arena events usually open around 1-1.5 hours before the show's advertised start time.
-If there's an opening act, they typically play for 30-45 minutes.
-Ocean Colour Scene usually take to the stage around 9:00 PM - 9:30 PM and play a set lasting approximately 1.5 to 2 hours, concluding around 10:30 PM - 11:00 PM.
+Doors for OVO Hydro Arena shows usually open around 6:00 PM or 6:30 PM.
+There will likely be an opening act, playing for approximately 30-45 minutes, followed by a changeover.
+Ocean Colour Scene typically take the stage around 8:30 PM or 9:00 PM, finishing their set around 10:30 PM or 11:00 PM.

 What's the refund policy?
-Refund policies can vary depending on the ticket vendor and the specific circumstances.
-For cancelled events, refunds are typically issued.
-For rescheduled events, tickets are usually valid for the new date, with refunds offered if you cannot attend.
-Always refer to the terms and conditions of your ticket purchase.
+Refund policies are typically dictated by the ticket vendor and event promoter.
+Generally, tickets are non-refundable unless the event is cancelled by the organiser.
+If an event is rescheduled, tickets are usually valid for the new date, with options for refunds provided if you cannot attend.
+Check the specific terms and conditions of your ticket purchase.

 Top Tips for Ocean Colour Scene at OVO Hydro Arena Glasgow